 - All DNP applicants must submit a current curriculum vitae. - All DNP applicants must submit a one to two-page APA (7th ed.)-formatted narrative essay describing the DNP degree, the role of the DNP based on The DNP Essentials (AACN, 2006), and how the applicant believes the DNP will benefit his/her career goals with a reference list.
-NA applicants should also include clinical-specific interests. - All DNP applicants must submit completed records: - o CONSAH Essential Academic Performance and Technical Standards - NA Applicants must submit the following completed records: - Work Experience and Technical Skill Proficiency - o Professional Organization Membership, Certification, and Licensure
+NA applicants should also include clinical-specific interests.
+Please submit this as a Word document, not a PDF. - All DNP applicants must submit completed records: - o CONSAH Essential Academic Performance and Technical Standards - NA Applicants must submit the following completed records: - Work Experience and Technical Skill Proficiency - o Professional Organization Membership, Certification, and Licensure - NA Applicants who have previously matriculated into a Nurse Anesthesia Educational Program must submit a Letter of Good Standing from the former program's Program Director.